ludifu/SunGather/REFERENCE.md

 changes and it is at least intended to be end user friendly.
 Full access to most settings is possible although it requires a separate installer account as a workaround.
-One huge downside is that it forces a user to give full network access to the inverter and let Sungrow and who else access the installation as well.
-Sungrow has in the past provided firmware updates without asking and even prior announcement and users experienced broken functionalities of their installations afterwards.
-Not every owner of an inverter may want to accept this risk.
+One huge downside is that it forces a user to give full network access to the inverter and in turn let Sungrow - and who else - access the installation.
+Sungrow has in the past forced broken firmware updates on users without asking or even prior announcement.
+Users experienced broken functionalities of their installations because of this.
+This is one of the reasons not every owner of an inverter may want to accept external access to his installation.

-Another possibility is a **Home Assistant** installation with automations.
-This is quite easy to use once the required automations have been created.
-It can be made available for remote operation without delegating any security to third party cloud applications.
-Depending on the Sungrow integration it may be quite limited in terms of available registers for monitoring or configuring.
-And for users not interested home automation it is probably too big of a tool.
+A **Home Assistant** installation with automations is another way for configuring a Sungrow inverter.
+This is quite easy to use once the required automations have been created / installed.
+Home Assistant can be made available for remote operation without delegating any security to third party cloud applications.
+The downside: All of the existing ready made integrations are very limited in terms of available registers for monitoring or configuring.
+And for users not interested in home automation Home Assistant is probably too big of a tool anyway.

 Finally for the tech savvy the most obvious solution is using a command line tool like `mbpoll` to directly communicate with an inverter.
-This requires solid understanding of Unix shells iand the m,odbus protocol.
+This requires to be familiar with Unix shells and some understanding of the modbus protocol sure comes in handy.
 Secure remote operation requires the skills of an experienced network engineer.
-Also is requires detailed knowledge of the Sungrow specifications, the register addresses and the value mappings for specific registers.
+Also it requires detailed knowledge of the Sungrow specifications - including their bugs - to obtain the register addresses and the value mappings for specific registers.

-SunGathereEvo fills a rather small gap: Without solid understanding of how to secure it for remote operation it is limited to local operation and in its current state it requires using a shell as well.
-However it has advantages over using `mbpoll`: Manipulating registers abstracts from the addresses and can be done using the register names know from SunGatherEvo.
+SunGathereEvo fills a rather small gap: Like `mbpoll` it requires shell familiarity and the same skills for securing remote accesses.
+The advantage over `mbpoll` is that manipulating registers abstracts from the addresses and can be done using the register names know from SunGatherEvo.
 Also target values are provided in the same format as delivered as output of SunGatherEvo: If SunGatherevo reports a feature as "Enabled" or "Disabled" it can be changed using these values as well - instead of providing values like 0x55 or 0xAA.